 To be effectively implemented, many behavioral therapies require training.
-Trainings may be either in person or via web-based training.
+Trainings may be either in person or online.
 Travel, certification fees, and other training expenses may be a barrier for rural providers.

-Some of these behavioral therapy models have tested computerized or web-based versions with promising results.
+Some behavioral therapy models have tested computerized or web-based versions with promising results.
 Examples of effective electronic-based therapies include:

-- Addiction-Comprehensive Health Enhancement Support System (A-CHESS) is a smartphone-based application designed to provide continuing care in order to prevent relapse for patients with alcohol use disorder.
+- Addiction-Comprehensive Health Enhancement Support System (A-CHESS), a smartphone-based application designed to provide continuing care in order to prevent relapse for patients with alcohol use disorder.

-- CBT4CBT is a computer-based version of cognitive behavioral therapy.
+- CBT4CBT, a computer-based version of cognitive behavioral therapy.

-- Reduce Your Use is a web-based, self-guided program that uses cognitive, motivational, and behavioral methods for the treatment of cannabis use disorder.
+- Reduce Your Use, a web-based, self-guided program that uses cognitive, motivational, and behavioral methods for the treatment of cannabis use disorder.

-- Self-Help for Alcohol and other Drug Use and Depression (SHADE) is a computer-delivered intensive motivational treatment available on DVD for people with co-occurring substance use disorders and depression.
+- Self-Help for Alcohol and other Drug Use and Depression (SHADE), a computer-delivered intensive motivational treatment available on DVD for people with co-occurring SUD and depression.

-- Therapeutic Education System (TES) is a web-based version of community reinforcement approach therapy.
+- Therapeutic Education System (TES), a web-based version of community reinforcement approach therapy.

 A computer-assisted or web-based version of behavioral therapy could have significant benefits on the expansion of behavioral therapy interventions to rural communities where transportation and access to care are barriers to treatment.

-A benefit of the community reinforcement approach (CRA) is that it is a highly flexible treatment approach and is easily adaptable for special populations, including populations with special needs and cultural minorities.
-CRA has been integrated into a family therapy approach (community reinforcement and family training, or CRAFT) where concerned family members or significant others receive assistance addressing resistance to treatment from the person with the substance use disorder.
+The community reinforcement approach (CRA) also offers benefits to rural communities, including flexibility and adaptability for implementation.
+CRA has been integrated into a family therapy approach (community reinforcement and family training, or CRAFT) where concerned family members or significant others receive assistance addressing resistance to treatment from the person with SUD.
 Additionally, CRA Plus Vouchers has been effectively adapted for adolescents aged 13 to 25.

-While motivational interviewing (MI) is typically used as a brief intervention for facilitating patients' entry into treatment, MI can be used effectively as a stand-alone treatment in rural communities where patients may experience challenges accessing treatment programs.
+While MI is typically used as a brief intervention for facilitating patients' entry into treatment, MI can be used effectively as a stand-alone treatment in rural communities where patients may experience challenges accessing treatment programs.
 MI can be integrated into a variety of treatment settings, making it beneficial to rural communities that may lack intensive inpatient treatment programs.